 Although the total fertility rate of 2018 (3.11 children) have declined, the early pattern of fertility is still evident.
 The peak of the fertility curve is becoming broader and includes the categories (20-29 years).
-These two groups account for 57% of the overall fertility level of this year.
-At the age of 30, they will have two children, a decline of about 8.6% from 2017 and about 13% compared to what was seen in 2014.
+These two age-groups accounts for 57% of the overall fertility level of this year.
+At the age of 30, women will have two children, a decline of about 8.6% from 2017 and about 13% compared to what was seen in 2014.
 It is noted that these limited changes in the pattern of fertility led to a limited reduction in the value of the median age of women at childbearing, which decreased from about 27.3 in 2017 to about 27 years in 2018.

-Methodology for Projecting Females by age group for 2017 and 2018:
+Methodology for Projecting Females by age group for 2017 and 2018

 The estimation of fertility indicators by Areas of residence/Governorates requires the distribution of births according to the age of the mother.
-These data can be obtained by compiling the data in the birth tables corrected by mother's age in the statistical annex (Tables B1 & B2).
+These data can be obtained by compiling the data in the birth tables including the corrected distribution of births by mother's age in the statistical annex (Tables B1 & B2).
 Moreover, it requires estimates of the number of females in the reproductive age groups by mid-years 2017 and 2018, so that the levels of fertility can be estimated for different geographical distributions.
-The estimated number of females in the years under study was based on the returns of the general Population, Housing and Establishments census on 18/4/2017, which provided the distribution of the population by age and sex groups for each governorate (Table 1-2)7, in addition to the future population projection by age and sex for total Egypt, which was previously used to predict fertility indicators at the national level, on the basis of the medium hypothesis for these years.
+The estimated number of females in the years under study was based on the returns of the general Population, Housing and Establishments census on 18/4/2017, which provided the distribution of the population by age and sex for total Egypt, which was previously used to predict fertility indicators at the national level, on the basis of the medium assumption for these years.
 These estimates of the number of females by age-groups were obtained based on the following steps: